-At the end of nearly every job interview, the interviewer will likely ask you if you have any questions for them.
+At the end of nearly every job interview, you'll likely be asked if you have any questions.
 At this stage, it's a good idea to ask a few questions to learn more about the company and help you decide if the role would be a good fit.
-By asking genuine questions, you'll also show the employer that you're interested and you care about the job.
-In this article, we offer 39 of the best questions to ask as well as some tips on how to ask your own questions.
+By asking genuine questions, you'll also show the employer that you're interested and you care about the role.

 In this article, we offer 35 of the best questions to ask as well as some tips on how to come up with your own questions.

 Two women sit at a table for an interview.
 There is text on top of the image; the headline says "End of interview questions," there are three questions under the headline.

 1. How would I collaborate with my supervisor?